-Already running on a a VPS?
-Well, congrats.
-You have root access.
+Already running on a VPS?
+Well, congrats, you have root access.
 So you can install anything, this includes your own MTA (Mail Transfer Agent), probably Postfix.
 Please be prepared for this to be a bit complex and also mind that it comes with security risks and you'll need to maintain it — imagine someone hacking your mail-server to send SPAM.

 Use a commercial provider

-You already see the some pain points.
-When you look at the commercial offerings, you'll find solutions.
+You already see some pain points?
+Commercial offerings are the solution.
 Transactional mail service providers are specialized on that very topic.
 Beside an SMTP interface you'll get: an easy to use restful API, instant delivery, help with setting up your DKIM and SPF records for your domain, e-mail templates, logging, statistics, bounce alerts, click tracking, inbound e-mails and much more.
 Some providers are also in the space between marketing and automated informational e-mails.

-Here are the commercial services for transactional e-mails.
-Sorry, I can't tell you which is the best one, as I simply don't have the time to test them all.
-So the market overview part is slim, but at least you hopefully know now why to use a transactional mail provider.
-You'll probably can find your own favorite.
+Here are some commercial services for transactional e-mails.
+Sorry, I can't tell you which is the best one — haven't got the time to test them all:

 Well known are: Amazon SES, Mailgun, Mailjet, Postmark, SendGrid, SendInBlue.
 Not so well known but also available: Doppler Relay, Dyn email, GrennArrow, Pepipost, Socketlabs, Sparkpost.
 Special mention goes top mailtrap which is a service dedicated to bring you safe e-mail testing with a fake SMTP server to test and view the mails your application is sending.